tristanhself/general/aws/vpc-subets-nat-igw/README.md

 1. Clone the repository to your workstation.

-2. CD to the cloned repository.
+2. CD to the cloned repository and create state directory.
 ```
 cd ~/vscode/aws/snippets/terraform/vpc-subnets-nat-igw
+mkdir state_data
 ```

 3. Logon with SSO to AWS.